puk18/bigdata-project-w2020/README.md

 We only included java programs in our dataset thus we can add support for more languages which inturn can help in detecting clones for other languages also.
 </p>
 <p align="justify">
 Our dataset contains 56k instances of java source codes.
-We are Further directing our work for source codes from other programming languages also, thus instances will increase gradually, so we are exploring ways to implement a parallelized version of Locality Sensitive Hashing using random projection.
+We are further directing our work for source codes from other programming languages also, thus instances will increase gradually, so we are exploring ways to implement a parallelized version of Locality Sensitive Hashing using random projection.
 This may give us faster results.
 </p>

 # 5. References